ibm-cloud-docs/hpvs-cli-plugin/hpvs_cli.md

 {: #create_regfile}

 In this sample, the registration-key-create command is run with some, but not all, parameters.
 The output (the last line in sample) shows the command with all parameters.
 You are prompted for the password and the gpg pass phrase.
-You must use the path to a file that contains the password and pass phrase for the `--gpg-passphrase-path` parameter.
+You must use the path to a file that contains the password for the `--cr-pwd-path parameter` and the path to a file that contains the pass phrase for the `--gpg-passphrase-path` parameter.
 The sample command contains placeholders for those paths.

 ```
 $ ibmcloud hpvs registration-create --registration-key-public-path abcdefg.public --registration-key-private-path abcdefg.private